-If you are a fan of the Philadelphia 76ers, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Philadelphia 76ers have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Philadelphia 76ers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Philadelphia 76ers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Philadelphia 76ers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 The Philadelphia 76ers play their home games at the Wells Fargo Center.

 Who owns the Philadelphia 76ers?

 Harris Blitzer Sports & Entertainment are the ownership group of the Philadelphia 76ers after purchasing the team for $280M in 2011.